Qena Governorate: Overview

 The rate of poverty is more than 60% in this governorate but recently some social safety networks have been provided in the form of financial assistance and job opportunities.
 The funding has been coordinated by the country's Ministry of Finance and with assistance from international organizations.

+Haya Karima, an Egyptian initiative endorsed by Abdel Fatah El-Sisi has implemented 690 projects in Qena Governorate.
+The projects include: projects in the sanitation sectors, drinking water sector, electricity sector, in the health field, in the field of youth and sports, agricultural projects, projects for service complexes and projects in the road sector.

 Municipal divisions

-The governorate is divided into municipal divisions with a total estimated population as of July 2017 of 3,181,688.
+The governorate is divided into municipal divisions with a total estimated population as of January 2024 of 3,705,404.
 In the case of Qena governorate, there is one kism, a number of marakiz and 1 new city.
 Sometimes a markaz and a kism share a name.

 Population

 According to population estimates from 2015 the majority of residents in the governorate lived in rural areas, with an urbanization rate of only 19.7%.
 Out of an estimated 3,045,504 people residing in the governorate, 2,445,051 people lived in rural areas as opposed to only 600,453 in urban areas.

-According to population estimates from 2018 the majority of residents in the governorate live in rural areas, with an urbanization rate of only 18.7%.
-Out of an estimated 3,224,000 people residing in the governorate, 2,621,000 people live in rural areas as opposed to only 603,000 in urban areas.
+According to population estimates from 2024 the majority of residents in the governorate live in rural areas, with an urbanization rate of only 18.7%.
+Out of an estimated 3,705,404 people residing in the governorate, 3,012,493 people live in rural areas as opposed to only 692,911 in urban areas.